Please remember to follow all Guidelines for Promoting AFS students which limits what information can be shared with

 Sharing Medical Information with a potential host family:

 - It is important for a host family to have medical information when deciding whether or not they will be able to provide the proper support for a particular student.

-- A volunteer or Hosting Programs Specialist (HPS) can share health information with a fully screened potential host family (missing only the PAF and Form E) at their discretion if a student has some sort of condition that could impact the placement.
+- A volunteer or Regional Field Specialist (RFS) can share health information with a fully screened potential host family (missing only the PAF and Form E) at their discretion if a student has some sort of condition that could impact the placement.

 - A family can be given as much information as needed in order to ensure they feel confident that they can adequately support that student.
-Whether the information is shared verbally or by showing the health form itself is at the discretion of the volunteer and the HPS.
+Whether the information is shared verbally or by showing the health form itself is at the discretion of the volunteer and the RFS.